Home Hair and Scalp Hair Care Routine and Products Recommended by Dermatologists

 • and Finish (styling products and texture sprays)

 We’ve compiled the best order for layering hair care products below.
-Remember that this order begins with shampooing; if you have a dry scalp and prefer to begin with pre-shampooing, go ahead and do so.
+Keep in mind that this order begins with shampooing; if you have a dry scalp and prefer to begin with pre-shampooing, go ahead and do so.

 1. Shampoo and Conditioner